 You can complete and submit these questions before the exam starts.

-(a) What is your full name?
+- (a) What is your full name?

-I

-(b) What is your Berkeley email?
+- (b) What is your Berkeley email?

-(a) What is your student ID number?

-(c) What is your student ID number?
-1
+- (c) What is your student ID number?

-(d) When are you taking this exam?
+- (d) When are you taking this exam?

-' , ○ Wednesday 11:40am PDT
+- Wednesday 11:40am PDT

-○ Wednesday 7:10pm PDT
+- Wednesday 7:10pm PDT

-Other
+- $\bigcirc$ Other

-()

-(e) Honor Code: All work on this exam is my own.
+- (e) Honor Code: All work on this exam is my own.

-By writing your full name below, you are agreeing to this code: 1
+By writing your full name below, you are agreeing to this code:

 (f) Important: You must copy the following statement exactly into the box below.
-Failure to do s eo may rocult

-(1) in points deducted on the exam. so may resum
+Failure to do so may result in points deducted on the exam.

 "I certify that all work on this exam is my own.
-I acknowledge that collaboration of any kind

-and that I will face severe penalties if I am caught, including at minimum, harsh penalties and a letter sent to the Center for Student Conduct." to my grade
+I acknowledge that collaboration of any kind is forbidden, and that I will face severe penalties if I am caught, including at minimum, harsh penalties to my grade and a letter sent to the Center for Student Conduct."

-Sand a 1999 to the Control for Student Control.

-I